Linear Momentum, Conservation of Linear Momentum and Impulse

 the third one becomes 'u'.
 Find whether the first one and the second one would

-- -1 and hits a wall.
+- The mass of an object is 2 kg.
+It moves at 20 ms-1 and hits a wall.
 After 0.5 seconds, it reverses the direction at 5 ms-1.
 Find the change in momentum and hence

 calculate the force exerted on the wall.